TOMToolkit/tomtoolkit.github.io/docs/index.md

 Start here to learn how to customize the look and feel of your TOM or add new functionality.

+[Custom Settings](/docs/customsettings) - Settings available to the TOM Toolkit which you may want to configure.

 [Customizing your TOM](/docs/customize_templates) - Learn how to override built in TOM templates to change the look and feel of your TOM.